vturecek/service-fabric-issues/README.md

 | Service Fabric CLI      |  [service-fabric-cli](https://github.com/Microsoft/service-fabric-cli)       |
 | Service Fabric Explorer      |  [service-fabric-services-and-actors-dotnet](https://github.com/Microsoft/service-fabric-explorer)       |

+## Urgent?

+If you are using an official build or hosting a cluster in Azure, please see the available [support options](https://docs.microsoft.com/azure/service-fabric/service-fabric-support) to get help quickly.

 ## General how-to and documentation issues